vajin1125/Flight-itinerary-api-v1/README.md

 # Flight Itinerary API v1

-## RESTful API With Node and TypeScript and MySQL, Mocha

-## Want to learn how to build this project?
+## Tech Stack
+1. nodeJS
+2. TypeScript
+3. MySQL2
+4. Mocha

 ## Want to use this project?